Why you need to use a planner to help you make the most of your time, be productive, and get rid of the feeling that time is slipping away.

 If you’re regretting your last planner purchase, it’s time to dust it off and put it to use.

 Because while we’re stuck at home, our planners are tools that keep us moving forward and help us stay connected to the passing time.

 - It helps you remember important events.
 Even if your “important events” these days are taking out the trash and remembering to feed your sourdough starter.

 - You can use it for a daily to-do list.
 Pick 3 of your most important tasks for the day and write them in your planner.
 Cross them off as you finish them.
-Do this for long enough, and you can look back and see exactly how you’ve been spending your days in quarantine.
+Do this for long enough, and you can look back and see exactly how you’ve been spending your days in isolation.
 You’re doing more than you think!